HMAS Emu: Sea Fox rescue

-Her most bizarre and interesting rescue was that of the Sea Fox in July 1959.
-The Sea Fox was a yacht built in Boston in 1915 that American actor and magician John Calvert had fitted to take a hypnotism and magic act around the world in 1957.
-By 1959 he arrived in Darwin where he wowed local audiences with his show that included Pilita Corrales, a Filipino singer, Jimmy the Chimp, a chimpanzee who had starred alongside Calvert in the 1956 film Dark Venture and smoked cigarettes.
-As well as five crew who doubled as stage assistants.
+Emu's most bizarre rescue was that of Sea Fox in July 1959.
+Sea Fox was a yacht built in Boston in 1915 that American actor and magician John Calvert had fitted to take a hypnotism and magic act around the world in 1957.
+By 1959 he arrived in Darwin, where he impressed audiences with a show that included Pilita Corrales, a Filipino singer; Jimmy the Chimp, a chimpanzee who had starred alongside Calvert in the 1956 film Dark Venture and smoked cigarettes; and five crew who doubled as stage assistants.

 Although Jimmy was not permitted off the vessel due to quarantine laws, the Darwin shows were successful and Sea Fox soon began a journey to Sydney on 30 June.
-However a religious mission on Elcho Island picked up a distress message from Calvert on 5 July, stating that she was taking on water.
+However, a religious mission on Elcho Island picked up a distress message from Calvert on 5 July, stating that she was taking on water.
 No position was received and a two day search by the RAAF proved fruitless.
 After another message from Calvert was received, her general location was known.
-Although his refusal to allow a general call for assistance to all traffic during the search caused questions to be raised about the true nature of the emergency.
+However, his refusal to allow a general call for assistance to all traffic during the search caused questions to be raised about the true nature of the emergency.

-Eventually on 8 July, Sea Fox was spotted by a RAAF Lincoln in the Arafura Sea.
-Emu sailed to her position, and at 07:30 the following day they sighted the vessel.
+Eventually, on 8 July, Sea Fox was spotted by a RAAF Lincoln in the Arafura Sea.
+Emu sailed to her position, and at 07:30 the following day, the crew sighted the vessel.
 Upon boarding her, the vessel was found to be in a poor state, with damage to sails and rigging, as well as a bad leak.
 The crew were exhausted, having spent the last four days bailing essentially non-stop due to the failure of her pump.
-While Jimmy caged on the deck, had not eaten in days.
-Commanding Officer of Emu Lieutenant MB Rayment, RAN and Calvert then argued over the state and future of the Sea Fox, Rayment adamant that she be taken to nearby Elcho Island for repairs, however Calvert insisted that he be allowed to take her to Thursday Island.
+Jimmy was caged on the deck and had not eaten in days.
+Emu's commanding officer, Lieutenant MB Rayment, and Calvert then argued over the state and future of Sea Fox: Rayment was adamant that she be taken to nearby Elcho Island for repairs, but Calvert insisted that he be allowed to take her to Thursday Island.
 Fuel and water was provided to Calvert, but Rayment remained on board for the journey to Thursday Island.

-This journey proved futile however as Sea Fox quickly failed and stopped in the water.
+This journey proved futile, however, as Sea Fox quickly failed and stopped in the water.
 Rayment finally got his wish and the course was set for Elcho Island.
-Calvert however continued to be difficult, refusing to accept a tow line from Emu due to concerns over salvage rights.
+Calvert continued to be difficult, refusing to accept a tow line from Emu due to concerns over salvage rights.
 As bad weather rolled in and Rayment signed a letter guaranteeing no salvage rights would be claimed, Calvert finally gave in and accepted the line at 11:15 on 11 July.
 The two vessels finally reaching Elcho Island at 16:00 the following day.
-Sea Fox was further damaged during repairs and abandoned on Elcho by Calvert, along with Jimmy, who would eventually be rescued by Sydney's Taronga Park Zoo, later being relocated to Perth Zoo, where he died in 1968, from a heart attack at only 16.
+Sea Fox was further damaged during repairs and abandoned on Elcho by Calvert, along with Jimmy, who was eventually rescued by Sydney's Taronga Park Zoo, later being relocated to Perth Zoo, where he died in 1968 from a heart attack at only 16.